usdanfs/TRACE-season-classification-pipeline/README.md

 - The climate-only version is intended for cases where no ecological response time series is available for Stage 2 segmentation.
 - The pipeline is applicable to any weakly seasonal ecosystem.

-## Software
+## Test data

-The pipeline was developed in **R**.
-Package requirements are loaded within the scripts.
+The folder `test_data/` contains synthetic test data and one separate SOP with the exact config adjustments required to run that dataset successfully:

+- `test_data/CLIM_test_alt_1990_2025.csv`
+- `test_data/RESPONSE_test_alt_2019_2025.csv`
+- `test_data/SOP_TestData_ConfigAdjustment.docx`
+- `config_testdata_example.R`

 ## Code availability

 This repository contains the code accompanying the manuscript:

-**A Four-Stage Pipeline for Objective Season Classification in Humid Tropical Forests: Case study in the Luquillo Experimental Forest, Puerto Rico **
+**A Four-Stage Pipeline for Objective Season Classification in Humid Tropical Forests: Case study in the Luquillo Experimental Forest, Puerto Rico**
-Daniel Minikaev, Debjani Sihi, Sahsa C. Reed, Tana E. Wood Submitted to *Agricultural and Forest Meteorology*
+Daniel Minikaev, Debjani Sihi, Sasha C. Reed, Tana E. Wood
+Submitted to *Agricultural and Forest Meteorology*

+## Manuscript data

+This repository contains the code used to classify season definitions at the TRACE site in the Luquillo Experimental Forest, Puerto Rico.

+The folder `TRACE_data/` contains the TRACE climate and ecological data used to classify season definitions at the site in the Luquillo Experimental Forest, PR.
+An SOP with the exact config adjustments required to run that dataset successfully, and the dedicated config are provided.

+- `SOP_ManuscriptData_ConfigAdjustment.docx`
+- `test_data/CLIM_TRACE.csv`
+- `test_data/RESPONSE_TRACE.csv`
+- `config_TRACE.R`

 ## Citation

 If you use this code, please cite the manuscript and this repository release.

 Manuscript citation:
-> [Authors].
-[Year].
-[Title].
-[Journal / status].
+> Minikaev, D., Sihi, D., Reed, S. C., & Wood, T. E. Submitted.
+A four-stage pipeline for objective season classification in humid tropical forests: case study in the Luquillo Experimental Forest, Puerto Rico. *Agricultural and Forest Meteorology*.

 Repository citation:
-> [Authors].
-[Year].
-Tropical season classification pipeline (Version 1.0.0) [Computer software].
+> Minikaev, D. 2026.
+TRACE-season-classification-pipeline (Version 1.0.0) [R 4.5.1].
 GitHub.

 ## License

-This repository is released under the [LICENSE NAME] license.
+This repository is released under the MIT License.
 See `LICENSE` for details.